damianhakert/damianhakert.github.io/source/_posts/2015-09-22-gitlab-8-0-released.markdown

 ### .gitlab-ci.yml usage in GitLab CI

-In the migration from storing build scripts in the database (with GitLab 7.12), to using `.gitlab-ci.yml` files in the repository of your project we would support both methods of running builds.
+In GitLab 7.12 .gitlab-ci.yml files were introduced to specify build configurations.
+If there was no file yet CI would fall back to the legacy build script, which was stored in the database.

 With GitLab 8.0, CI will not pick up any builds from projects / branches without a `.gitlab-ci.yml` file present.
 Configuring a `.gitlab-ci.yml` is not difficult.